gonaumov/babelPresentation/babelPresentationen.md

 The code can be seen here:
 [https://github.com/gonaumov/easterEggs](https://github.com/gonaumov/easterEggs)

-The work took me about two hours.
-I escaped a lot of things - downloading libraries and the structure of the application - controllers, directives, service and so on.
+The whole work took me about two hours.
+I skipped a lot of things - downloading libraries and the structure of the application - controllers, directives, service and so on.

 # Trend in command line tools.

 It tends more and more tools to become npm packages.
-One example of this trend, for example jpm.
+One example of this trend, is - for example jpm.
 Jpm is a command line tool supported by Mozilla, serves as the development, testing and packaging of supplements browser Mozilla Firefox:

 [https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm)